mleku/signr/README.md

    with the provided key.
 5. Nonce - a strong random value of 64 bits as 16 hex
-   characters, that are repeated in the signature prefix to enable the generation of the actual message hash that is signed
+   characters, that are repeated in the signature prefix to enable the generation of the actual message hash that is signed.
+This is here to ensure the same hash is never signed twice as this weakens the security of the EC keys.
+6. Public Key of the signatory, required for verification
-6. Hash of the message being signed in hex
+7. Hash of the message being signed in hex

 The string is interpreted as standard ASCII, and the hash that is signed is generated from these ASCII bytes.
 All hexadecimal digits are lower case.